UNIFORM

 the current home state of the child, the order most recently issued controls.

-(c) If none of the tribunals would have continuing, exclusive jurisdiction
+(c) If none of the tribunals would have continuing, exclusive

-order, which controls.
+support order, which controls.

-(3) If two or more child support
+(3) (a) If two or more child support

 orders have been issued for the same obligor and same child, upon request of a

-registration for enforcement or registration for modification pursuant to Part
+may be filed with a registration for enforcement or registration for

-6, Registration, Enforcement, and Modification of Support Order, or may be
+and Modification of Support Order, or may be filed as a separate proceeding.

 be accompanied by a copy of every child support order in effect and the

-applicable record of payments.
-The requesting party shall give notice of the
+requesting party shall give notice of the request to each party whose rights

-request to each party whose rights may be affected by the determination.
+may be affected by the determination.

 (5) The